briansunter/graph/site/src/content/logseq/you-and-your-research.md

 > You observe that most great scientists have tremendous drive.

 > I discovered that John Tukey was slightly younger than I was.
 John was a genius and I clearly was not.
-Well I went storming into Bode's office and said, "How can anybody my age k as much as John Tukey does?''
-He leaned back in his chair, put his hands behind his head, grinned slightly, and said, "You would be surprised Hamming, how much you would k if you worked as hard as he did that many years.''
+Well I went storming into Bode's office and said, "How can anybody my age know as much as John Tukey does?''
+He leaned back in his chair, put his hands behind his head, grinned slightly, and said, "You would be surprised Hamming, how much you would know if you worked as hard as he did that many years.''
 I simply slunk out of the office!

 > Given two people with exactly the same ability, the one person who manages day in and day out to get in one more hour of thinking will be tremendously more productive over a lifetime.

-> "Kledge and productivity are like compound interest.''
+> "Knowledge and productivity are like compound interest.''
 Given two people of approximately the same ability and one person who works ten percent more than the other, the latter will more than twice outproduce the former.
-The more you k, the more you learn; the more you learn, the more you can do; the more you can do, the more the opportunity - it is very much like compound interest.
+The more you know, the more you learn; the more you learn, the more you can do; the more you can do, the more the opportunity - it is very much like compound interest.

 > I don't like to say it in front of my wife, but I did sort of neglect her sometimes; I needed to study.
-You have to neglect things if you intend to get what you want .
+You have to neglect things if you intend to get what you want done.
 There's no question about this.

 > Drive, misapplied, doesn't get you anywhere.
 I've often wondered why so many of my good friends at Bell Labs who worked as hard or harder than I did, didn't have so much to show for it.
 The misapplication of effort is a very serious matter.
 Just hard work is not enough - it must be applied sensibly.